How to Replace a Tie Rod on VW Jetta/Golf/GTI/New Beetle/MK4

 - Inner tie-rod removal tool (Checkers Kit #26)

-In this DIY I used hose clamps to tighten the boot back on, but I would strongly recommend using zip ties; they are cheap, they a lot easier to use, and you can get them just as tight as the original clamps that were on the boot.
+In this guide, I used hose clamps to tighten the boot back on, but I would strongly recommend using zip ties; they are cheap, they a lot easier to use, and you can get them just as tight as the original clamps that were on the boot.

-Now on this DIY, I highly recommend a specialty tool called an "Inner Tie Rod Removal Tool."
+I highly recommend a specialty tool called an "Inner Tie Rod Removal Tool."
 If you don't use it you'll be in a world of hell.
 But I do not recommend that you buy this tool.
 Do RENT it from your local automotive store, and it will make the job of removing the tie rod very simple.
 I rented the tool from Checker Auto Parts ("O' Reilly" in some states).
 It was Kit #26, also listed under part #67046, made by PowerBuilt.
 Best of all the kit can be rented for free.
 You pay for it up front, but when you return it you get a full refund.
 So call your local auto shop for more details on renting.

 I believe Pep Boys has the tool for rental too.
 But the "2 in 1" tool at AutoZone will NOT work for our cars.